TanKhoa1709/r-a-algorithm-app/README.md

 - **Firewall**: Verify firewall allows UDP on discovery port (default: 8888)
 - **Network**: Ensure all nodes are on the same network segment

-### CS Host Not Responding
+### Bank Host Not Responding

-- Verify CS Host is running: `curl http://localhost:8080/api/state`
+- Verify Bank Host is running: `curl http://localhost:8080/api/state`
 - Check port 8080 is not blocked
-- Verify `csHostUrl` in node configurations
+- Verify `csHostUrl` in branch configurations
+- Transactions will be automatically cancelled if connection fails

 ## Technology Stack